Agentic Much? Adoption of Coding Agents on GitHub: RQ3: contexts of use of coding agents

 Instead, \ghtopic{android} which has close to 8\% file-level adoption, has a median commit ratio of nearly 8\%.
 This is also the case for \ghtopic{linux}, which had below average file-level adoption.
-The leaders in commit ratio are \ghtopic{dotnet}, \ghtopic{claude}, and \ghtopic{docker} which have median commit ratio a few percentage higher than the overall median.
-There is not a lot of variance by topic except for the \ghtopic{claude} topic which has a significantly higher third quartile compared to other topics.
+The leaders in commit ratio are \ghtopic{dotnet}, \ghtopic{sqlite}, and \ghtopic{claude} which have a median commit ratio a few percentage higher than the overall median.
+There is not a lot of variance by topic except for the \ghtopic{claude} topic which has a significantly higher third quartile compared to other topics.{Some topics have somewhat lower commit ratios distributions, notably \ghtopic{ui}, \ghtopic{data}, and \ghtopic{open-source}}.